kevin-labtani/code-katas/README.md

 A sorting algorithm where the largest values bubble up to the top.
 Not that efficient (O(N^2), best case is O(N) if data almost already sorted) or commonly used.

+## Selection sort

+Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted positions.
+Selection sort is O(N^2)